 Stir together the sugar, water, and lemon juice in a small saucepan until the sugar starts dissolving and the mixture begins to bubble around the edges.
 Bring the mixture to a boil, then simmer on low heat for about 10 minutes or until the sugar liquid thickens to a syrup.
 Remove the pan from the heat and leave to cool, swirling occasionally.
 When the syrup has cooled, add the rosewater and set aside to be used later.

 While the syrup is cooking, prepare the pan.
 Remove the outer ring from a 9″ springform pan and place a large piece of parchment paper over the bottom, then lower the outer ring over the parchment and clamp the ring onto the pan bottom so that the parchment lays taut across the bottom and has plenty of overhang outside the ring.
-(This will help to catch any butter and syrup drippings.)
+This will help to catch butter and syrup drippings.
+(You may also want to place a piece of aluminum foil underneath the pan just in case.)
 Grease the sides and bottom of the springform pan with a little of the melted butter.

 In a large mixing bowl, pull and break apart the kataifi pastry with your hands until all the shreds are loose and the pieces are no more than a couple of inches long.
 The kataifi seems delicate but is resilient and you can firmly pull on it (not in an overly aggressive way, but it won’t fall apart).
 Pour the rest of the melted butter over the pastry shreds and use your hands to mix it in so that all the kataifi is well-coated and shiny.

-Using a hand mixer fitted with metal beaters, mix together the mascarpone cheese, cream cheese, egg yolks, sugar, and salt until the mixture is creamy and smooth.
-It will be thick and lightly yellow from the egg yolks.
+Using a hand mixer fitted with metal beaters (or a strong whisk by hand), mix together the mascarpone cheese, cream cheese, egg yolks, sugar, and salt until the mixture is creamy and smooth.
+It will be thick and light yellow from the egg yolks.

 Scatter the chopped almonds evenly over the bottom of the springform pan.
 Place half of the kataifi strands on top of the almonds, spread it out evenly to the edges of the pan, and press it down lightly.